 - COMPATIBILITY — The Solid Stance fits all Lippert double and triple Steel Radius Entry Steps and double and triple Alumi-Tread Hybrid Aluminum Entry Step configurations, plus a wide-variety of competitor assemblies

-- Heavy duty: This jack block is made from super strong and durable 100% recycled plastic, providing heavy duty support for your camper trailer RVs.
+- Heavy Duty: These trailer blocks for jack are made from super strong and durable 100% recycled plastic, providing heavy duty support for your camper trailer RVs.

-- Fits a variety of jacks: Designed to fit a variety of jacks, including trailer jacks, RV tongue jacks, horse trailers, boat trailers and utility trailer jacks, making it versatile and convenient.
+- Versatility: This camper jack block is designed to fit a variety of jacks, such as RV tongue jacks, horse trailers, boat trailers and utility trailer jacks, making it versatile and convenient.

-- Makes leveling easier: With these trailer jack blocks for RV, leveling your camper becomes a breeze.
+- Makes leveling easier: With these jack blocks for travel trailer, setting up your camper becomes a breeze.
 Simply place them under the jack and adjust as needed for a perfectly secure setup.

-- Made in USA: Proudly made in the America, these camper accessories for travel trailers are crafted with quality and precision, ensuring reliability and longevity.
+- Made in USA: Proudly made in America, these RV stabilizer blocks are crafted with quality and precision, ensuring reliability and longevity.

 Vevor Jack Block Stabilizer